aerospike/aerospike-client-python/doc/predicates.rst

     Represent a *bin* **BETWEEN** *min* **AND** *max* predicate.

     :param str bin: the bin name.
-    :param min: the minimum value to be matched with the between operator.
+    :param int min: the minimum value to be matched with the between operator.
-    :type min: str or int
-    :param max: the maximum value to be matched with the between operator.
+    :param int max: the maximum value to be matched with the between operator.
-    :type max: str or int
     :return: :class:`tuple` to be used in :meth:`aerospike.Query.where`.

     .. code-block:: python